pixpilot/scaffoldfy/docs/PROMPTS.md

-# Using Embedded Prompts in Tasks
+# Using Prompts in scaffoldfy

-scaffoldfy supports embedding prompts directly in your task definitions.
-This allows you to collect user input dynamically and use those values in your task configurations.
+scaffoldfy supports prompts at both the top level (global) and within individual tasks.
+This allows you to collect user input dynamically and use those values throughout your task configurations.

 ## Overview